 The odd thing about Mrs. Farley was she was the only Black person in Brighton Park in the 1970s.
 She rented to a single Black woman upstairs.
 A woman I knew was a nurse.
 I would see the nurse walking the very long block home in her white nurse's uniform and her flat rubber-soled sensible shoes.
 I never spoke to her and didn't know how I knew she was a nurse.
 Mrs. Farley's niece and nephew would come to visit.
 It was then the neighborhood kids went to play with Marcus and Marla.
 Marcus and Marla were teenagers and I was less than ten.
 I don't know how I knew they were coming.
 The kids would run up and down the block, excited when they arrived.
 They were someone new to play with.
 One day Marla showed up with a newborn.
 I don't even remember her being pregnant or if I had a concept of what it was to be pregnant.
 I just remember one day we saw Marcus, Marla and the baby, a welcome new playmate.
 We squealed with laughter as we passed him around, a baby boy of about six months, and played with the curly hair sprouting from his head.

 Mrs. Farley would sit on the porch chatting with the other old ladies.
 They would watch their properties and make sure we didn't run on their lawns.
 We would be yelled at fiercely if we did.
 Keeping an immaculate house was a source of pride in our working-class neighborhood.
-The polish ladies would wash their sidewalks many times just wearing a bra and a skirt.
-We never asked them about it, although we thought it was odd.
+The Polish ladies would scrub their sidewalks on their hands and knees with scrub brushes, many times just wearing a bra and a skirt.
+We never asked them about it, although we thought it was peculiar.
 If anyone mentioned it, we were told, "it's hot out and it's just like a bathing suit."
-The men were often shirtless or wearing a white tank t-shirt while they worked.
-That never seemed odd.
+The men were often shirtless or wearing a white tank T-shirt while they worked.
+That never seemed strange.
 I grew to accept it.

 The 70s was a time where racial equity was talked about often.
 Black TV shows and commercials were touting Black is Beautiful.
 There were dialogue and debate about how Black people should be addressed.
 Negro?
 Black?
 Colored?
 African American?
 One day the old ladies sitting on the porch chatting just asked Mrs. Farley straight out.
 "What would you like to be called?"
 We never, ever discussed Mrs. Farley's race.
 Although she was an oddity living in a White community.
 It was just there, neither good nor bad.
 It just was.
 Perhaps the message of the day brought about the conversation.
 Mrs. Farley seemed to be pleased.
 I remember the soft smile on her face as she responded, "I'd like to be called Black."
 The other old ladies giggled with relief as they all agreed Black would be the term if there was ever a reason to describe Mrs. Farley's race.
 As she left the afternoon chat I remember my friend's grandmother in her house dress and hair net chuckling at her bravery in asking the question.
 "Hey" she proclaimed, "when I want to know something I just ask."
 This grandmother was kind of rogue.
 She would let us have a sip of a whiskey drink, eat candy and read steamy romance novels to 'teach us about life".
 She was fun to be around.